marrujoalex/Website/beta/docs/index.md

 ### MongoDB

 [MongoKitten](/mongokitten/index.md) is the fastest MongoDB driver.
 It's also the only pure-swift MongoDB driver.
-It relies heavily upon [BSON](/bson/index.md) and assumes familiarity with [BSON](/bson/index.md).
+It relies heavily upon [BSON](/bson/index.md).

 [Meow](/meow/index.md) is a codable ORM based on [MongoKitten](/mongokitten/index.md).
 It's flexible and boilerplate-free, allowing your models to stay clean.